cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 ### Informed Consent Document

+> [!CAUTION]
-> **NOTE:** This is an old endpoint which is deprecated.
+> This is an old endpoint which is deprecated.
 Informed consent should be uploaded as a "participant data" as outlined above.
 However, at the moment, CAWS supports both types of informed consent (for backward compatibility reasons).

 A [`ConsentDocument`](https://pub.dev/documentation/carp_webservices/latest/carp_services/ConsentDocument-class.html) can be uploaded and downloaded to and from CAWS.